 As I said in my last post, Lyon is my favorite French city by far, and seriously underrated.
 A few years ago, an important world leader was visiting the city, and I remember hearing people express their delight and surprise at the honor.
-I wasn’t surprised at all, but I was impressed by the Lyonnais pride without arrogance.
+I wasn’t surprised at all about the visitor, but I was impressed by the Lyonnais pride-without-arrogance.

 If you get an opportunity to visit this extraordinary place, here are a few recommendations you can mix and match to satisfy your inner…

 Let’s get right down to business: we are talking about France, after all.
 Several world-famous wine-growing regions surround Lyon: Beaujolais, Burgundy, Côte du Rhône, and Savoie.
 Wine is reasonably priced to buy at a cave à vins or in any old grocery store, but the best way to stimulate your wine taste buds is by visiting a bar à vin.
 My favorites are Cave d’à Côté, a beautifully decorated and cozy spot hidden down a side street near Place des Terreaux (order rich reds with a mixed charcuterie/veggie/cheese platter to share with friends), Autour d’un Verre, right around the corner, which has a wine dispenser that encourages sampling, a list of tasty tapas (including escargot, pan con tomate, and a solid cheese/charcuterie plate), and helpful service to advise you on your wine selection, and Le Vin des Vivants on Place Ferdinand Rey, which features organic producers and has a lovely outdoor seating area for warm days.